 Once you have gotten the hang of the torpedo-shaped bâtard, you can use one to make the longer and thinner baguettes.
 But you need to be sure that the length is no longer than your stone or baking sheet.

-When I make a bâtard, I usually weight the dough to be about 16 ounces (450g), but Reinhart suggests that a baguette should be about 10-ounces (283 g) to fit your home oven or baking stone.
+When I make a bâtard, I usually weigh the dough to be about 16 ounces (450g), but Reinhart suggests that a baguette should be about 10 ounces (283 g) to fit your home oven or baking stone.
 He explains:

 “To shape a baguette, start by making a bâtard, then let it rest for 5 to 10 minutes.
 Repeat the same folding process: bottom to center, top to center, and pinch to create a seam.
 Seal the new seam with your fingers, thumbs, or the heel of your hand.
 It should create a tight surface tension.
 Then, with the seam side underneath, gently rock the loaf back and forth, with your hands moving out toward both ends and increasing the pressure at the ends to slightly taper the loaf.
 Repeat this rocking as needed until the baguette is the length of the baking sheet or baking stone.
 Transfer the shaped baguette to a floured proofing cloth or pan, cover, and proof.”8

 For me and many others, shaping a baguette is quite challenging.
-Maurizio Leo at The Perfect Loaf says “Shaping baguettes are something that requires practice.
-Try not to get discouraged when shaping, take it slow, and focus on one motion at a time.”9 He has great instructions and a helpful video here:
+Maurizio Leo at The Perfect Loaf says, “Shaping baguettes requires practice.
+Do not get discouraged when shaping; take it slow, and focus on one motion at a time.”9 He has great instructions and a helpful video here:

 “Once rolled out,” Maurizio says, “transfer with two hands to a liberally floured couche for their final proof on the counter.”